Sakhibodas/Peerchat/README.md

 # 💬 PeerChat - Secure Messaging Application

 PeerChat is a secure chat application that enables real-time messaging and file sharing between users.
-The system is designed with encryption, compression, and database integration to ensure secure and efficient communication.
+It is designed with encryption, compression, and database integration to ensure secure and efficient communication.

+---

 ## 🚀 Features